 6. Does the data platform require a connection to my hospital’s Electronic Health Records (EHR) system?

-No. Discharge files your hospital already creates for OSHPD are uploaded manually and easily into the data platform without the need to connect to your EHR.
+No. Discharge files your hospital already creates for HCAI are uploaded manually and easily into the data platform without the need to connect to your EHR.

 7. Can my hospital use our own BAA instead of HQI’s?